hotppot/gray-scott-sim-G9/README.md

 This will configure the project to use GCC for C and C++ compilation and then build the project.

 ### 2 mian advantages when building system

+1) Ensure compatibility of tools and third-party libraries used in the project.
+For this, we have specified the minimum version of CMake, the C++ standard, and the version of GoogleTest in CMakeList.txt.
 ```bash
 cmake_minimum_required(VERSION 3.14)
 #Set C++ standard